There are well over 100 townsfolk in the Animal Crossing

 - Tricksters: Tom Nook occasionally laments their craftiness.

 - Verbal Tic: They usually add a short, quiet phrase at the end of their sentences.
 So true.

 Tortimer (Village Headman)

 The town's mayor is a goofy old tortoise with eccentric mannerisms and a taste for a good party.
 He's a bit lazy unless there's a special event going on, though.
 In New Leaf

-Jerk with a Heart of Gold: Phyllis isn't immune to happiness or a moment without snarking.
+- Jerk with a Heart of Gold: Phyllis isn't immune to happiness or a moment without snarking.
 It is likely she gets her attitude from having to stay up so late and work the night shift.
 This is confirmed in New Leaf, where she outright admits in The Roost that she's grumpy from always being swamped with work, and adding that Tortimer was the main reason for this.
 She states if you became mayor much earlier, things would have been different.

-Official Couple: Her and Pete.
+- Official Couple: Her and Pete.
 Although later games imply that their relationship is largely one-sided on Pete's part.

 The mailbird.
 While difficult to meet directly, if you get on at just the right time, he'll speak with you.
 In the first game, he's somewhat bitter and aloof.
 In the later games, though, he's just stressed.